 The EducationUSA Academy at St. John’s University is a noncredit program for teenagers who want to learn more about higher education in the US—all in the greatest city in the world!

 All of our campuses have 24-hour security.
 Click here for photos and details about each campus.

-Genie has been at St. John’s University since 2014, first as an instructor in the English Language Institute and then in her current role as an administrator, managing ELI instructors and other programs and initiatives.
+Genie has been at St. John’s University since 2014, first as an instructor in the English Language Institute and then in her current role as an administrator, managing ELI instructors and other short-term programs and initiatives.
 Before coming to St. John’s, she tutored undergraduate and graduate students in academic writing at the Hunter College Writing Center prior to becoming one of its supervisors, while also teaching freshman composition and introduction to literature courses.
 Her work at Hunter prompted her desire to become more thoroughly involved in higher education, specifically to assist ESL students in developing their academic language abilities.
 She holds a B.A. in Art History and an M.A. in TESOL from Hunter College.

 Tiecher Adams has been working at St. John’s University since 2004.
 She began working at the Intensive English Program (IEP), and was instrumental in the transition from that program to The Language Connection in 2010.
 Tiecher works closely with administrators and faculty and provides support and assistance to students at all stages—from application through completion of their program.
 She holds a B.S. in Toxicology from St. John’s University.